apache/hudi/website/docs/compaction.md

 Once you have configured your compaction strategy, you need to execute it.
 Below are several options for how you can do this:

 ### Inline Compaction
 Inline compaction refers to the process of executing the compaction process as part of the data ingestion pipeline, rather than running them asynchronously as a separate job.
 With inline compaction, Hudi will schedule, plan and execute the compaction operations after each commit is completed.
 This is the simplest deployment model to run because it’s easier to manage than running different asynchronus Spark jobs (see below).
 This mode is only supported on Spark Datasource, Spark-SQL and DeltaStreamer in sync-once mode.
-In the next section, we’ll go over code snippets you can use to get started with inline clustering.
+In the next section, we’ll go over code snippets you can use to get started with inline compaction.
 To run inline compaction with DeltaStreamer in continuous mode, you must pass the flag `--disable-compaction` so the async compaction is disabled (see below).
 With inline compaction, your data latency could be higher because you'll block any writer from ingesting data when compaction is being executed.

 **DeltaStreamer**: When both ingestion and compaction are running in the same spark context, you can use resource allocation configuration in DeltaStreamer CLI such as (`--delta-sync-scheduling-weight`, `--compact-scheduling-weight`, `--delta-sync-scheduling-minshare`, and `--compact-scheduling-minshare`) to control executor allocation between ingestion and compaction.

 ### Asynchronous Compaction
-There are three ways you can execute an asynchronous clustering process:
+There are three ways you can execute an asynchronous compaction process:

 **Asynchronous execution within the same process**: In this deployment mode, Hudi will schedule, plan and execute the compaction operations after each commit is completed as part of the ingestion pipeline.
 Separately, Hudi spins up another thread within the same job and executes the compaction table service.
 This is supported by Spark Datasource, Spark streaming, Flink, DeltaStreamer in continuous mode and Spark-SQL.